raphaeldebot/portfolio/README.md

 ## Future Plans

 This portfolio will serve as a live showcase of my ongoing journey and projects.
 As I develop new skills and complete more projects, this repository will grow to reflect that.
 Follow this repository to see updates as they happen!
+> Note: Biome is now used in place of ESLint and Prettier to streamline the code quality and formatting process in a single tool.

 ## Contributing